Skip to main content

 Osteoporosis management is rarely a single drug for life.
 For many patients — particularly those with severe bone loss or high fracture risk — the most effective strategy involves a planned sequence of treatments.

-A typical anabolic-first approach begins with 12–24 months of an anabolic agent (teriparatide or romosozumab) to stimulate new bone formation and achieve substantial BMD gains, followed immediately by antiresorptive therapy (usually a bisphosphonate or denosumab) to consolidate and maintain those gains.
+A typical sequential approach begins with 12–24 months of an anabolic agent (teriparatide or romosozumab) to stimulate new bone formation and achieve substantial BMD gains, followed immediately by antiresorptive therapy (usually a bisphosphonate or denosumab) to consolidate and maintain those gains.
 Without the antiresorptive follow-on, a significant proportion of the BMD gained during anabolic therapy is lost within 12–18 months.

 The specific sequence, duration, and choice of agents is individualised to the patient’s clinical profile, treatment history, response to monitoring, and preferences.
 No two treatment plans at LOC are identical.